DIRACGrid/DIRAC/docs/source/UserGuide/WebPortalReference/PilotMonitor/index.rst

 **Benchmark**
     Estimation of the power of the Worker Node CPU which is running the Pilot Job.
 If 0, the estimation was not possible.

-**TaskQueueID**
-    Internal DIRAC WMS identifier of the Task Queue for which the Pilot Job is sent.

 **PilotID**
     Internal DIRAC WMS Pilot Job identifier